-Pablo Rodriguez Mier
+Pablo R. Mier

 I am a research scientist at Saez-Rodriguez group (Institute for Computational Biomedicine, Heidelberg University) where I am currently working on biological network inference.
 I am interested in deciphering how complex biological systems behave under different conditions through mechanistic and computational models that integrate both prior biological knowledge and experimental data.